 If you really insist on concerning yourself with morality in this world, however, simply love your neighbour as yourself, and do unto others as you would have them do unto you.
 Just don’t do it to try to get on God’s good side.
 Rather, do it because it makes the world a nicer place for everyone to live in.

 Baptism for believers.
-Most people assume that after you believe the gospel you should be baptized, but I personally believe that baptism was only meant for Israelites who accepted that Jesus is the Christ (Messiah).
+Most people assume that after you believe the gospel you should be baptized, but I personally believe that baptism was only meant for Israelites in Bible times who accepted that Jesus is the Christ (Messiah).
 Yes, Paul did baptize a few people early on in his ministry to the Gentiles, but he stopped pretty quickly.
-Now, this isn’t a hill I’d die on, and I could be wrong about this one, so if you want to get baptized, have fun (for the record, I myself was baptized when I was much younger), just as long as you realize it isn’t anything other than a symbolic act and isn’t something you need to do in order to be saved, at least for members of the body of Christ (although, yes, I agree that the bride of the lamb was required to be baptized after repenting).

 What repentance, salvation, and grace are really supposed to be.
 I can count the number of Christians I know on one hand who could accurately explain these things, but since salvation is also one of the most important parts of the Bible I’ll go into a little more detail in the next section.

-According to Paul, only those few people God has elected (chosen) for eonian life (a transliteration that is a far superior rendering of what most Bible translations call “eternal life”) will be given faith and be saved (noologically speaking; everyone has already been saved by Christ, ontologically speaking) in this lifetime; they will get to experience the eons or ages to come.
+According to Paul, only those few people God has elected (chosen) for eonian life (a transliteration that is a far superior rendering of what most Bible translations call “eternal life”) will be given faith and be saved (noologically speaking, as I like to call it; everyone has already been saved by Christ, ontologically speaking) in this lifetime; they will get to experience the eons or ages to come.
 However, at the consummation of the eons, everybody will be raised from the dead and be given immortal bodies so they can live forever.

 This faith is not something you can just decide to have, however.
 You can’t choose to believe the Gospel without God first giving you the faith to believe (faith is not of yourself; it’s by grace, rather — a gift of God to certain chosen people who are predestined for eonian life for a specific purpose).